gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 Both are used for solve over-fitting.
 In Bayesian view:
 L1 regularization is equivalent to MAP estimation using **Laplacian prior**.
 L2 regularization is equivalent to MAP estimation using **Gaussian prior**.
+Always try L2 regularization first, since it will give you the best result [2].

 - L2 regularization Implementation
   - forward propagation computes cost